 Medical Anatomy and Physiology, Post-Baccalaureate Certificate

-Applicants must also have either a minimum combined MCAT score of 495 or a GRE general test score at the 40th percentile.
+Applicants must also have a minimum combined MCAT score of 495 or a GRE general test score at the 40th percentile.

 - Application form and fee